agile-students-fall2025/4-final-roomsync/ux-design/readme.txt

 The source files and exported PNG files of the app map and wireframe diagrams should reside in this directory.
 Your completed prototype will reside within the 'prototype' subdirectory.

-Click [here](https://www.figma.com/board/8A8ltaiWs0HjOW2EGPkQ4K/RoomSync?node-id=0-1&t=sCHzu4qjMjFG4fZC-1) for source file of the app map
+Click (here)[https://www.figma.com/board/8A8ltaiWs0HjOW2EGPkQ4K/RoomSync?node-id=0-1&t=sCHzu4qjMjFG4fZC-1] for source file of the app map
+Click (here)[https://www.figma.com/design/yCJzYgRj0FhmiMAaPZOFui/RoomSync_Wireframe?node-id=0-1&t=7g2LkWK2k2UzcTho-1] for the wireframes